FurPineapple/Pulses2Pi-hole/README.md

  * In case filename is given without path, whether it is `timestamp` or `result-list`, file will appear in current user's directory';

- * In case path to the `timestamp` or for the `result-list` is not given, programmee will be interrupted.
+ * In case path to the `timestamp` or for the `result-list` is not given, programe will be interrupted.

 ***In order to prevent run of `.getall()` function, create timestamp file first, giving it's full path to `Service Parameters`***